-Background and Aims
+Background and aims

-By responding together, the specialist ambulance crew has an aspiration to reduce mental health hospital admissions from 58,000 to 30,000 per year once rolled out across London.
+By responding together, the specialist ambulance crew had an aspiration to reduce mental health hospital admissions from 58,000 to 30,000 per year once rolled out across London.

-Outcomes and Benefits
+Outcomes and benefits

 The aim of the ZSA Case Studies is to introduce users to a range of examples of new and innovative practice, with the broad aim of working to support people with their mental health, bring awareness to and help prevent incidence of suicide.
 Please seek further information by contacting the ZSA and appropriate professional input prior to making a decision over its use.

 This content was developed based on information within the public domain.
 If you would like to update this content, contact us

 For more information on ZSA case studies, please refer to ZSA Policies.

-Content last updated: 08/03/2021
+Content last updated: 28/11/2022